matthieusegol/matthieusegol.github.io/_pages/publications.md

 their portfolio.
 These results suggest that for a significant number of institutions, the post-crisis reform package does not provide a cost incentive to move towards central clearing yet.

+## Asset Prices with Ambiguity Aversion and Collateral Constraint

+This paper studies the impact of an occasionally binding collateral constraint on asset prices when agents have heterogeneous ambiguity aversion.
+The results show that the constraint can lead to lower stock return volatility, suggesting a possible stabilizing effect of tighter financial regulations when market participants are concerned about ambiguity.
+Simulations also suggest that a binding constraint can speed up the disappearance of ambiguity-averse agents by leading them to have more pessimistic beliefs and to save relatively less.
+Through this channel, the constraint can contribute to reduced asset mispricing in the long run.